vishwanathakuthota/vishwachintu.github.io/README.md

-# Hi there! 👋 I'm Vishwa
+# Hi there! 👋 I'm Vishwanath Akuthota

 I'm a computer enthusiast with extensive experience in AI/ML and Security consulting for solving complex problems through data-driven insights.
 I'm passionate about leveraging data to make informed decisions and drive meaningful change.